 Effective Date: February, 19, 2007

-It is the policy of the University at Buffalo Police Department, that officers hold the highest regard for the sanctity of human life, dignity, and liberty of all persons without prejudice to anyone.
-Force is sometimes necessary to enforce the law and protect the public welfare, however, officers shall use only that level of force that is proportional to the threat being faced and which is objectively reasonable to control an incident, to affect an arrest, or to protect themselves or others from personal harm or death.
-The application of deadly force is a measure to be employed only in the most extreme circumstances.
-The degree of force used by the officer shall be within the limits established by Article 35 of the New York State Penal Law in conjunction with applicable case law, and consistent with training provided by this department and the guidelines established by this policy.
+It is the policy of the University at Buffalo Police Department that officers hold the highest regard for the sanctity of human life, and the liberty and dignity of all persons without prejudice to anyone.
+Force is sometimes necessary to protect the public welfare and to enforce laws.
+However, officers shall only use force which is objectively reasonable under the circumstances, and reasonably believed to be necessary to achieve a lawful purpose.
+The degree and manner of force used by officers shall be in compliance with all applicable federal and New York State laws in conjunction with current case law, and consistent with training provided by this department and the guidelines established by this policy.

 When used, force should be only that which is objectively reasonable given the circumstances perceived by the officer at the time of the event.